jeff4/bionotes/_comp/astro.md

 * Sat's [blog post on AstroPaper 5](https://astro-paper.pages.dev/posts/astro-paper-v5/).
 * See also [how to configure blog posts](https://astro-paper.pages.dev/posts/adding-new-posts-in-astropaper-theme/) and [how to configure sitewide variables and visual theme](https://astro-paper.pages.dev/posts/how-to-configure-astropaper-theme/).
 Both posts updated March 8, 2025.

+## Machine checklist
+* champ-1524 has everything up to and including updated .bash_profile
+    * next, create new github repo
+    * next, pull from new github repo to minipro23
+* minipro23 has everything up to and excluding `pnpm create astro@latest --template satnaing/astro-paper`.
+And in fact, we won't use that because we will populate by downloading from github

 ## General notes:
 * Have to install new package manager [pnpm](https://github.com/pnpm/pnpm).
 Can read this [blog post](https://pnpm.io/blog/2020/05/27/flat-node-modules-is-not-the-only-way) for more on pnpm.
 * Instructions from main [AstroPaper GitHub page](https://github.com/satnaing/astro-paper?tab=readme-ov-file#-running-locally)